 - European racing style might be too bold for some

 You deserve to have a bike that’s assertive on the road.
-This is a great entry-level option for people who are looking for something a little more sporty that has a racing spirit.
+This is a great entry-level option for people looking for something a little more sporty with a racing spirit.
 This is a durable bike that can be a great choice for women looking to level up their biking game.

 8. Merax Finiss

 The aluminum frame is rigid and strong.
 A steel fork provides enough flexibility to cushion the impact even when going over rougher terrain.
-This bike comes equipped with 21 gears, and this wide range gives you plenty of options when tackling ascents as well as some of those less well-maintained roads.
+This bike comes equipped with 21 gears, and this wide range gives you plenty of options when tackling ascents or poorly maintained roads.